COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 - `.hits` files hold [data](https://github.com/lacker/seticore/blob/master/hit.capnp) describing the various signals found by the search kernel.
 - `.stamps` files hold multiple stamps of the RAW data that lead to detected signals.
 The stamp is of upchannelized RAW data (prior to beamformation).
 Multiple hits may have their source in the same or very close region of the RAW data, so stamps are made of regions ascertained after grouping hits within a given margin.

+# Operation

+## Idiosyncrasies

+As the pipeline begins with upchannelisation which produces a single fine-spectrum at a time, small upchannelisation rates infer many copies of relatively small amounts of data, leading to inefficiencies.
+Furthermore, Direct-IO opened RAW files must be read in whole multiples of 512 bytes.
+This imposes a lower limit on the upchannelisation rate relative to the sample byte-size of the file: `upchannelisation_rate_lower_limit = 512 / (num_pol * 2 * num_bits)`.
+For an 8-bit RAW file (2 bytes per complex sample), the lower limit of upchannelisation is 128.